-Observing with ESPRESSO is excedingly simple, and we describe briefly the procedure.
-It is not executed by the visting astronomer or in any way controlled through the OB parameters.
+Observing with ESPRESSO is very simple, and we describe briefly the procedure.
+Note though that the observations are not executed by the visting astronomer, and this information is provided for completeness and reference for demanding programs.

 6.3.1 The Acquisition